worldbank/wb-reproducible-research-repository/guidance_note_wb.md

 1. **Data already published (internally or externally):**
    The Data Availability Statement (DAS) links to the data with access instructions and version details.
-   If permitted, the data may also be included directly in the package, which is recommended when no DOI or stable link exists. ch is recommended when no DOI or stable link exists.
+   If permitted, the data may also be included directly in the package, which is recommended when no DOI or stable link exists.

 2. **Proprietary or confidential data:**
    The DAS explains how third parties may access the data.